• Skip to primary navigation

 A bowl showing the layers of the pudding.

-Step 9: Layer the pudding: Top the pudding with a layer of jam and finish with the garnish.
+Step 9.
+Layer the pudding: Start with a bottom layer of pudding.
+Once ready to serve, top with a layer of jam and finish with garnish.

 A spoon showing the malabi pudding in a glass bowl.